World Snooker Championship 2024 FAQ

 How likely will we see a maximum 147 break at this year’s championship?

 Seeing a maximum 147 break at the Crucible is the Holy Grail.
-In the forty plus years that the championship has been held at the Crucible, there have been only twelve maximum breaks, so statistically that’s around a 26% chance of it happening.
+In the forty plus years that the championship has been held at the Crucible, there have been only fourteen maximum breaks, so statistically that’s around a 30% chance of it happening.
 The odds to see that in the session you may be attending will be lower: there are 46 sessions, of which 34 of them have two tables, so in total 80 table sessions (34 x 2 = 68 + 12 for the two semis and final = 80).
-That means that per session you’d have a 0.32% chance of a maximum.
+That means that per session you’d have a 0.37% chance of a maximum.

 So when were and who compiled the previous maximum 147 breaks?